xibosignage/xibo-manual/source/en/media_datasets.md

 - Meeting room bookings
 - Bus timetables

-DataSets are created and managed independently to Layouts and therefore do not require user access to Layouts or the Layout Designer to add or manage the data within the DataSet.
+DataSets are created and managed independently to Layouts and Playlists and therefore do not require user access to Layouts the Layout Designer or Playlists to add or manage the data within the DataSet.

 ![DataSet Flow](img/media_dataset_flow.png)